 Who were Jesus’ 12 apostles?
 Can you name them all?
 If we’re honest, most of us can’t.

-After getting through Peter, James, and John many of us rack our brains before coming up with Alvin, Simon, and Theodore as our next best guesses.
+After getting through Peter, James, and John many of us rack our brains before coming up with Paul, George, and Ringo as our next best guesses.

-Although the following outlines won’t give you a complete view of each of these men, they will help you understand more about these men and keep track of who wanted to sit at the right hand of Jesus, who was present at the transfiguration, and who thought it would be wise to start cutting off ears when Jesus was arrested in the garden of Gethsemane.
-The following passage from the book of Mark lists each of Jesus’ 12 apostles.
+While the following outlines won’t give you a complete view of each of these men, they will help you understand more about these men and keep track of who wanted to sit at the right hand of Jesus, who was present at the transfiguration, and who thought it would be wise to start cutting off ears when Jesus was arrested in the garden of Gethsemane.

 “And He appointed twelve (whom he also named apostles) so that they might be with Him and He might send them out to preach and have authority to cast out demons.
 He appointed the twelve: Simon (to whom He gave the name Peter); James the son of Zebedee and John the brother of James (to whom He gave the name Boanerges, that is, Sons of Thunder); Andrew, and Philip, and Bartholomew, and Matthew, and Thomas, and James the son of Alphaeus, and Thaddaeus, and Simon the Zealot, and Judas Iscariot, who betrayed Him.”